 Comment Number Comment Response F22 Yes, the bridge is not being build far enough West.
 Lots of very valuable land could be made available in Cincinnati CBD.
 ODOT has worked with the City of Cincinnati to reduce the project's footprint to the greatest extent possible.
 Shifting I-75 to the west in the Cincinnati area would result in numerous impacts and required relocations of industrial, commercial, rail, and utility properties that provide economic value to the City and the region.
 ODOT will continue to work with the City of Cincinnati throughout the remaining design activities to identify opportunities to incorporate refinements that reclaim additional land for development.
 F23 I write to you today, advocating for a transformative Brent Spence Corridor Project.
 I strongly support the following priorities for the Project's design, which should inform all stages of design development, including innovative concepts and alternative concepts: • Maximize the amount of returned land contiguous to the City's urban core; • Maximize the amount of walkable street frontage that is conducive to street-facing development within and adjacent to the project footprint; • Maximize the number of pedestrian connections between the CBD, Queensgate, and the West End, and minimize the walking distance of each of those connections; • Maximize the number of local streets that are designed according to the NACTO Urban Street Design Guide or similar; • Minimize the number of lane miles using high-speed directional ramps; and • Achieve best expenditure of public dollars measured in life-cycle return on investment.
-According to ODOT / KYTC, the Project will be build using a "progressive design-build process."
+According to ODD / KYTC, the Project will be build using a "progressive design- build process."
 This approach allows ODOT / KYTC, the design-build team (DBT), impacted municipalities, and the local community to consider and address major Project topics in a more open format.
 The DBT will work with ODOT / KYTC to create the basis of design, overall project requirements, and final design intent, before work substantially begins, during what is being called Phase 1A and Phase 1B of the Project.
 Therefore, I am calling upon ODOT, the City of Cincinnati, and Hamilton County to ensure that an expectation is set, at least in contract language with the DBT, and ideally in an addendum to the Project's RFQ, for a very robust Phase 1A and Phase 1B of the Project.
-Specifically, I demand the following expectations be set for Phase 1A and Phase 1B of the Project: • Incorporation of innovative design concepts; • Re-evaluation of assumptions used in the Project's traffic forecasting projections; • Use of alternative design concepts proposed from sources other than BSMT; • Investigation of adding additional scopes of w ODOT and the City of Cincinnati recently collaborated on refinements to the Downtown Cincinnati ramps that will open up an additional 9.5 acres of land for potential redevelopment.
-ODOT will continue to work with the City of Cincinnati throughout the remaining design activities to identify opportunities to incorporate refinements that reclaim additional land.
-The project will install bicycle and pedestrian infrastructure in and between the CBD, Queensgate, and the West End.
-Pedestrian and bicycle connections will be included across I-75 on 6th Street, 7th Street, 9th Street, Linn Street, Freeman Avenue, Ezzard Charles, Liberty Street, Findlay Street, Bank Street, and Harrison Avenue.
-In addition, a new shared use path will be constructed along Winchell Avenue between 9th Street and Ezzard Charles Drive, including a pedestrian bridge connection to Freeman Avenue.
-To promote safety for bicycles and pedestrians, the ramp connections with local streets are being designed as lower-speed urban roadways.
-The design of the intersections of local streets will be in accordance with City of Cincinnati design standards.
-The pedestrian and bicycle infrastructure included in the project will be built in accordance with ODOT's Multimodal Design Guide, which takes into account a broader framework of national design guidance, including the National Association of City Transportation Officials (NACTO) Urban Bikeway Design Guide, the NACTO Urban Street Design Guide, and the NACTO Transit Design Guide, the NACTO Urban Street Design Guide, and the NACTO Transit Design Guide.
-ODOT and KYTC evaluated over 25 alternatives for meeting the purpose and need identified for the Brent Spence Bridge Corridor.
-The proposed improvements were found to have the best balance of benefits, costs, and impacts.
+Specifically, I demand the following expectations be set for Phase 1A and Phase 1B of the Project: • Incorporation of innovative design concepts; • Re-evaluation of assumptions used in the Project's traffic forecasting projections; • Use of alternative design concepts proposed from sources other than BSMT; • Investigation of adding additional scopes of w national design guidance, including the National Association of City